tinganho/balanced-storage/README.md

 ## Mutiple references

 We some times, need to deal with multiple references of the same toggle.
-Like for instance when we instantiate multiple objects.
-The compiler will not pass the code if there is two toggles named the same.
-This is because we want associate one type of allocation/dellaction of resource with one identifier.
-This will make the code more safe.
+Like for instance, when we instantiate multiple objects of the same class.
+The compiler will not pass the code if there is two toggles that have same name.
+This is because we want associate one type of allocation/deallocation of resource with one identifier.
+This will make code more safe.

 In order to satisfy our compiler we would need to give our toggles some aliases:
 ```typescript